 Vietnamese Mossy Frog Facts

-- Quite fortunately, this marvel of Nature appears to be maintaining a sufficient and stable population base.
-This further seems to hold true throughout the entirety of its natural range.
-Yet, while its numbers appear stable, it nonetheless has a limited range.
+- Fortunately, this marvel of Nature and evolution appears to be maintaining a sufficient and stable population base.
+This also seems to hold true throughout the entirety of its natural range.
+While its numbers do appear stable for the moment, it nonetheless has a limited range.

-- But, despite the limitations this imposes, the IUCN currently list the Vietnamese Mossy Frog as Least Concern.
+- But, despite the limitations this situation naturally impose, the IUCN currently list the Vietnamese Mossy Frog as Least Concern.
 This status appears on the organization’s Red List of Threatened Species.
 This presently pleasant situation remains subject to change, however.

-- That’s due to the fact that it now faces several threats to its existence.
+- That’s due to the fact that it now faces several threats to its continued existence as a species.
 Loss of habitat, due to deforestation, obviously poses a serious danger, along with the international pet trade, regrettably.
 Its greatest threat, though, likely consists of climate change.

 Related Articles